m7a/lo-nextcloud-docker/README.md

 form of a DNS record or a file served through HTTP.
 While the DNS record has the advantage of not needing to expose a web server on port 80 it is also very rarely configurable automatically with free dyndns providers.
 Hence the variant over HTTP is implemented here.
-The only path available thorugh HTTP is `/.well-known/acme-challenge` whereas all other HTTP queries are redirected to HTTPS causing the client certificate to become required.
+The only path available through HTTP is `/.well-known/acme-challenge` whereas all other HTTP queries are redirected to HTTPS causing the client certificate to become required.